 BastionZero clients make requests to the BastionZero microservices.
 There are two clients provided by BastionZero, and both can be used for end user and administrative functions.
-The clients consists of a web app and
+The clients consist of a web app and

 zli(command line interface).
 Both clients utilize BastionZero published REST APIs; thus any developer or organization can build their own BastionZero client.
 The BastionZero

 zliclient is an open-source project and can be viewed here: BastionZero